TRReddy1/life-skills-track/learning-process.md

 ### What are active and diffused modes of thinking?

-Active thinking involves focused, deliberate concentration on a specific task or idea, while diffused thinking occurs in a more relaxed, unfocused state where the mind can make broader connections and associations between various concepts
+Active thinking involves focused, deliberate concentration on a specific task or idea, while diffused thinking occurs in a more relaxed, unfocused state where the mind can make broader connections and associations between various concepts.

 ### According to the video, what are the steps to take when approaching a new topic?
-Only mention the points
+Only mention the points?

 **Prewriting:** Before you start writing, decide what you’ll write about and conduct necessary research.
 Narrow down your topic, explore relevant sources, and take notes1.